 “Built Upon A Flavor” is more than just a tagline for A.C.
 Legg, Inc. It is, quite literally, the foundation of our business.
-Old Plantation Sausage Blend #10 is where it all began… The Foundation of the Flavor In 1923, Andrew C. Legg owned and operated a meat market on 2nd Avenue North in downtown Birmingham.
-As was the norm at that time, the meat market was where the locals all… Read More
+Sausage Blend #10 is where it all began… The Foundation of the Flavor In 1923, Andrew C. Legg owned and operated a meat market on 2nd Avenue North in downtown Birmingham.
+As was the norm at that time, the meat market was where the locals all came to… Read More

 Virtually everyone has their own version of how they believe barbecue made its debut and became one of the most mouth-watering methods for preparing meats.
 Some say it was started by the Indians, others say it came from France.
 Some credit Europe, but we claim BBQ to be the truest form of Southern American cooking.